-\ As of 4 July 2023, Coal Energy Trading Limited has been dissolved.

-\\ As of 15 December 2023, the Group has acquired a new subsidiary - Ukrmineral Trading LLC with the main purpose of obtaining licenses for the mining of mineral resources in Ukraine.

-\\\ As of 21 December 2023, the Group has acquired a new subsidiary - Advanced Industrial Technologies Sp. z.o.o. with the main purpose of providing underground mining services to coal mines in Poland.
+- As of 15 December 2023, the Group has acquired a new subsidiary Ukrmineral Trading LLC with the main purpose of obtaining licenses for the mining of mineral resources in Ukraine. - As of 21 December 2023, the Group has acquired a new subsidiary Advanced Industrial Technologies Sp. z.o.o. with the main purpose of providing underground mining services to coal mines in Poland. - As of 25 January 2024, the Group jointly has incorporated a new entity Greentech Solutions Sp. z.o.o, with the main purpose of reclamation and processing of industrial rock dumps and mine waste dumps, as well as the reclamation of lands disturbed by man-made activities.
+The Company did not start any activities at the date of these financial statements.

+As of 11 March 2024, the Group renamed CwAL LE "Mine St.Matrona Moskovskaya" as CwAL LE "Mine St.Matrona".